yvesaur/recome/README.md

 I appreciate your interest in contributing to the repository!
 To ensure a streamlined process and effective collaboration, I encourage contributors to follow these guidelines.

-Please read our [Contribution Guidelines](CONTRIBUTING.md) for the process for submitting pull requests.
+Please read the [Contribution Guidelines](CONTRIBUTING.md) for the process for submitting pull requests.

 ## :heartbeat: Authors / Contributors